-Blue Trail, Jefferson County Memorial Forest is a 2.8 mile loop trail located near Fairdale, KY and is rated as moderate.
+Blue Trail, Jefferson County Memorial Forest is a 2.8 mile loop trail located near Fairdale, Kentucky and is rated as moderate.
 The trail is primarily used for hiking and is accessible from September until May.
 Dogs are also able to use this trail.

 Wooded loop trail, deep valleys and hills, several stream crossings The trail is located in the Paul Yost section of the Forest.
 This section contains a network of loop trails including the Mitch McConnell Loop (5.4 miles), and a series of horse trails.
 No matter which direction you start, the Blue Trail immediately climbs out of the valley of the parking area.
 The profile was made by taking the loop in the southern direction.
 This offers the steepest initial climb, but allows for a mostly downhill hike after the first mile.
 The entire trail is through mostly open, hardwood forests.
 There is very little undergrowth, which gives great views, even through the woods.
 The surrounding area can be steep in places, but the trail is nicely carved into the hillside, avoiding the steepness and maintaining a nice flow through the forest.
 Towards the end of the loop, there is a final climb, which gives great views to the north of downtown Louisville, about 15 miles away.

 Beautiful scenery.
 Would have enjoyed it more if there was a water source to stop at.
 But otherwise, a great time!

 Good ole time.